CortexFoundation/Cortex_Release/cortex-miner/readme.md

 - GPU Memory > 10.7G
   1. Below is the recommended minimum requirements for the official miner.
 Third party miners may be available after the Mainnet release which might be optimized to use less memory.
   2. Recommend: 1080ti, 2080ti, titan V, titan RTX
+- If you use centos, you need: CUDA10.1+ and Nvidia Driver 418.67+

 ### Step:
 1. download [cortex_miner.tar.gz](https://github.com/CortexFoundation/Cortex_Release/raw/master/cortex-miner/cortex_miner.tar.gz)